 Income Statement Comparison

-The following table presents a comparative analysis of the most recent income statements for enCore Energy Corp.
+Here is a comparative overview of the income statements for enCore Energy Corp.
 (EU) and Denison Mines Corp.
-(DNN), highlighting key performance metrics.
+(DNN) for the most recent fiscal year, providing insights into their financial performance.

 | Metric | enCore Energy Corp.
 (EU) | Denison Mines Corp.
 (DNN) |